Basic vs. Collaborative Payment Portals: Why Accounts Receivable Teams Should Know the Difference

 Accepting electronic payments is an important mechanism for accounts receivable (AR) teams, both for satisfying B2B buyers’ desire for digital payments and getting back-office processes away from labor-intensive paper checks.

 But without a way to let customers self-serve, many AR teams have had to resort to processing digital payment methods like credit cards over the phone.

 This challenge of giving customers convenience without creating more work for AR teams is what led to the introduction of online payment portals.
 These allow customers to log in and submit payments on their own, without requiring involvement on the AR team’s behalf.

 There are two kinds of customer payment portals:

 - Collaborative payment portals

-Both allow AR teams to accept payments online, but they aren’t created equally.
+Both allow AR teams to accept online payments, but they aren’t created equally.
 Only one addresses the need for better customer experience (CX) in the invoice to cash (I2C) process, and that’s collaborative payment portals.